Updated: September 2017

 In November 2003, states-parties approved this protocol to deal with unexploded and abandoned ordnance left over after fighting ends—so-called explosive remnants of war (ERW).
 The protocol, which entered into force Nov.
 12, 2006, covers munitions, such as artillery shells, grenades, and gravity bombs, that fail to explode as intended, and any unused explosives left behind and uncontrolled by armed forces.
 Such weapons pose severe threats to civilians because they could explode without cause or accidentally be triggered to detonate.
 Like the landmines protocol, the government controlling an area with explosive remnants of war is responsible for clearing such munitions.
 However, that government may ask for technical or financial assistance from others, including any party responsible for putting the munitions in place originally, to complete the task.
 No state-party is obligated to render assistance.

 CCW states-parties have been unable to reach consensus on starting negotiations on several other matters, including adding a compliance mechanism to better ensure that states-parties live up to their commitments and a provision to ban small-caliber bullets because they can cause major internal injuries by ricocheting or tumbling around inside a body.
-The two most controversial issues, however, are whether the body should negotiate on restricting the use of cluster munitions, which are shells, warheads, and rockets that spread smaller submunitions over a broad area, and limiting the use of anti-vehicle mines, including requirements that such mines be equipped with self-destruct and self-deactivation mechanisms.
-Some countries, such as China and Russia, have objected to both proposals.
-The United States, which is a key promoter of the anti-vehicle mines measure, also had opposed negotiations on cluster munitions but in June 2007 dropped its opposition.
-Although Washington announced it had no position on a cluster munitions negotiations outcome if such talks commence, it also indicated that a total ban was unacceptable.
-Frustrated with the CCW process, some treaty members led by Norway in February 2007 launched negotiations outside the CCW to ban cluster munitions “that cause unacceptable harm to civilians.”
-They are aiming to have a treaty completed in 2008.
+One controversial issue is whether the body should negotiate on limiting the use of anti-vehicle mines, including requirements that such mines be equipped with self-destruct and self-deactivation mechanisms.
+Some countries, such as China and Russia, have objected to this proposal.